 Read more here - Community Business Boost

 Recruiting and retaining staff to help your business grow and develop can often be a challenge.
-Through the Glasgow Guarantee programme, our Business Advisers can help you recruit a young person or graduate and assist with paying part of the salary.
-This commitment can help lay the foundations for growing and expanding your business.
+Our Business Advisors will work with you to help you recruit your next employee using the Glasgow Guarantee programme – a highly regarded local employability programme which supports Glaswegians into work and assists you by paying part of their salary.
+This commitment can help lay the foundations for expanding and growing your business.

 Having grown and nurtured your business, one of the most difficult stages is to consider moving on and letting someone else take over.
 Succession planning and valuation is an important dimension of business and our Business Advisers can offer support and advice to ensure the transition is planned and considered.
 They can also help entrepreneurs looking to acquire a business and ensure sustainable economic growth in Glasgow.